Govcraft/acton-reactive/README.md

-# Akton Distributed Actor Framework
+# Acton Distributed Actor Framework

-The Akton Distributed Actor Framework is a powerful and flexible Rust-based framework designed to build scalable and efficient distributed systems.
+The Acton Distributed Actor Framework is a powerful and flexible Rust-based framework designed to build scalable and efficient distributed systems.
 This framework leverages the actor model, allowing developers to create robust and resilient applications with ease.